I f you want to get inspired by the best newsletter signup examples, you've come to the right place.

 Casey Stubbs of Trading Strategy Guide used the content lock site-wide to add nearly 11,000 subscribers to his mailing list in just over a month.

-This type of popup is controlled by behavioral technology found in your lead generation or email newsletter software.
-It tracks and monitors the movements of visitors to your site and detects when they’re going to leave the site without signing up for your newsletter.
+This type of popup is controlled by behavioral technology in your lead generation or email newsletter software (OptinMonster).
+It tracks and monitors visitors’ movements on your site and detects when they’ll leave without signing up for your newsletter.

-11. Exit-Intent Popup + Related Posts + Inline Signup
+11. Exit-Intent Popup + Related Posts + Inline Email Signup Form

 Keep readers on your site for longer by showing an exit-intent popup to suggest other posts related to the one they were just reading.
 Then, be sure to include an inline signup form somewhere on those posts to increase the chances they sign up.